buildbotics/tpl-docs/Drawing Aids Library.md

 * E.ellipse - E.ellipse is a list of points in the form of {X: x, Y: y} that form the desired ellipse.
 E.ellipse will remain unchanged (undefined if it hasn't been proviously set) if an error is detected.
 If no error is detected, E.ellipse will be loaded with the resulting ellipse.

 ####Error Messages
-If an error is detected, E.ellipse(E) will throw one of the following error messages.
+If an error is detected, makeEllipse(E) will throw one of the following error messages.
 * "ELLIPSE\_OBJECT\_ARG\_NOT\_DEFINED" - An ellipse could not be created because no argument was provided to makeEllipse(E).
 * "ELLIPSE\_OBJECT\_INVALID\_TYPE" - An ellipse could not be created because the argument that was provided was not an object.
 * "ELLIPSE\_WIDTH\_NOT\_DEFINED" - An ellipse could not be created because the width of the ellipse was not provided.